AMSC-25-26/k-means-2-k-means/k-means/README.md

 Contact / notes for the professor
 - This is the midterm project implementation: MPI K‑Means and silhouette-based evaluation.
-- If you want, I can add a short results section with measured silhouette scores and timings for the provided datasets and different process counts.

 ---
 Created for the course midterm.
-If you want an expanded report (plots, tables, or command outputs), tell me which dataset and process counts to run and I will produce them.